oeg-upm/rmlc-statistic/README.md

 example of a mapping with this property [here](https://github.com/dachafra/rmlc-statistic/blob/master/examples/mappings/2016-P21-range.rmlc.ttl) and the [resulted R2RML mapping](https://github.com/dachafra/rmlc-statistic/blob/master/examples/mappings/2016-P21-range.r2rml.ttl)

 You can also define rmlc:dictionary property whose value must define a correlation between the columns and their alias in JSON format.
-A path to a [file in that format](https://github.com/dachafra/rmlc-statistic/blob/master/examples/json/dictionary.json) is also accepted.
+A path to a [file in that format](https://github.com/dachafra/rmlc-statistic/blob/master/examples/json/dictionary.json) is also accepted in the mapping.
+If other word instead of the column name is needed, use the variable {$alias} in any place of the mapping.
+RMLC use the dictionary to replace the values.